saichandglobal/ssss/overview.md

 all instances in the same availability set at the same time for anything that is planned.

-Additionally, we utilize an Azure load balancer to manage PostgreSQL failovers.
+Additionally, we utilize an Azure load balancer to manage PostgreSQL failovers and to front-end the HA-Proxy servers with a single virtual IP address.

 <create graphic to go here>